Guide to Blocked Credit Cards

 These temporary blocks are placed when issuers suspect fraudulent credit card activity — which can translate to a declined transaction at a critical time.
 (These blocks often happen when you’re making a larger-than-usual purchase or traveling overseas.)

 The good news?
-This type of blocked credit card situation can be unblocked with a simple phone call — or for some issuers, even by text message.
+This type of blocked credit card situation can be unblocked with a simple phone call — or for some credit card issuers, even by text message.
 You may also be able to avoid the problem in the first place by letting your card issuer know your travel plans ahead of time.

 Hitting Your Credit Limit

-For all but the luckiest and most credit-worthy borrowers, credit cards come with a credit limit, which is the maximum amount of money you can borrow using the card.
+For all but the luckiest and most creditworthy borrowers, credit cards come with a credit limit, which is the maximum amount of money you can borrow using the card.
 If you’re close to the limit and attempt a transaction that surpasses it, you shouldn’t be surprised if the credit card is declined.

-It is possible, however, to ask your credit card issuer for a higher credit limit, especially if you have a good, strong credit history and score to bring to the negotiation.
+It is possible, however, to ask your credit card issuer for a higher credit limit, especially if you have a good, strong credit history and credit score to bring to the negotiation.

 Card Damage

 If your card is physically damaged, a card reader may not be able to read it correctly.
-The good news is that most point-of-sale systems can use either the magnetic strip or the EMV chip, so even if one part of your card is damaged, you may be able to rely on another.
+The good news is that most point-of-sale systems can use either the magnetic strip or the EMV credit card chip, so even if one part of your card is damaged, you may be able to rely on another.
 And as long as all the information on your credit card is legible, you’ll still be able to use it to make online purchases.

 Closed Account

 Sometimes, if you don’t use your credit card very often, the issuer may close the account due to inactivity — and it’s very easy to overlook the letter they send to let you know.
 It’s possible to see a declined transaction if you miss the memo and attempt to use a card that’s attached to a closed account.
+You may be able to take steps to reopen a closed credit card account.

 Slow Payments